-Section/Clause Requirement Section in Plan POEO Act The procedures to be followed by the holder of the relevant environment protection licence, or the occupier of the relevant premises, in notifying a pollution incident to: 153 C (a) (i) the owners or occupiers of premises in the vicinity of the premises to which the environment protection licence or the direction under section 153B relates, Section 3 153 C (a) (ii) the local authority for the area in which the premises to which the environment protection licence or the direction under section 153B relates are located and any area affected, or potentially affected, by the pollution, and (iii) any persons or authorities required to be notified by Part 5.7 153 C (b) A detailed description of the action to be taken, immediately after a pollution incident, by the holder of the relevant environment protection licence, or the occupier of the relevant premises, to reduce or control any pollution.
-Section 3.3 153 C (c) The procedures to be followed for coordinating, with the authorities or persons that have been notified, any action taken in combating the pollution caused by the incident and, in particular, the persons through whom all communications are to be made.
-Section 4.1 Section 4.2 Section 4.3 153 C (d) Any other matter required by the regulations.
-See POEO (G) Regulation below POEO (General) Regulation 98 C (1) (a) A description of the hazards to human health or the environment associated with the activity to which the licence relates (the relevant Activity) Section 5.2 Table 3 98 C (1) (b) The likelihood of any such hazards occurring, including details of any condition or event that could, or would, increase that likelihood Section 5.2 Table 3 98 C (1) (c) Details of the pre-emptive action to be taken to minimise or prevent any risk of harm to human health or the environment arising out of the relevant activity.
-Section 5.4 Table 3 98 C (1) (d) An inventory of potential pollutants on the premises or used in carrying out the relevant activity.
-Section 5.3 Table 4 98 C (1) (e) The maximum quantity of any pollutant that is likely to be stored or held at particular locations or at or on the premises that the licence relates.
-Section 5.3 Table 4 98 C (1) (f) A description of the safety equipment or other devices that are used to minimise the risks to human health or the environment and to contain or control a pollution incident Section 5.5 Table 5 98 C (1) (g) The names, position and 24-hour contact details of those key individuals who: i) are responsible for activating the plan, and (ii) are authorised to notify relevant authorities under section 148 of the Section 4.1 Section 4.2 Act, and) are responsible for managing the response to a pollution incident.
+Section/Clause Requirement Section in Plan POEO Act The procedures to be followed by the holder of the relevant environment protection licence, or the occupier of the relevant premises, in notifying a pollution incident to: 153 C (a) (i) the owners or occupiers of premises in the vicinity of the premises to which the environment protection licence or the direction under section 153B relates, Section 3 153 C (a) (ii) the local authority for the area in which the premises to which the environment protection licence or the direction under section 153B relates are located and any area affected, or potentially affected, by the pollution, and Section 3 (iii)any persons or authorities required to be notified by Part 5.7 153 C (b) A detailed description of the action to be taken, immediately after a pollution incident, by the holder of the relevant environment protection licence, or the occupier of the relevant premises, to reduce or control any pollution.
+Section 3.3 The procedures to be followed for coordinating, with the authorities or Section 4.1 153 C (c) persons that have been notified, any action taken in combating the pollution caused by the incident and, in particular, the persons through Section 4.2 whom all communications are to be made.
+Section 4.3 Section 4.4 153 C (d) Any other matter required by the regulations.
+See POEO (G) Regulation below POEO (General) Regulation - 131 (1) (a) A description of the hazards to human health or the environment associated with the activity to which the licence relates (the relevant Activity) Section 5.2 Table 3 131 (1) (b) The likelihood of any such hazards occurring, including details of any condition or event that could, or would, increase that likelihood Section 5.2 Table 3 131 (1) (c) Details of the pre-emptive action to be taken to minimise or prevent any risk of harm to human health or the environment arising out of the relevant activity.
+Section 5.4 Table 3 131 (1) (d) An inventory of potential pollutants on the premises or used in carrying out the relevant activity.
+Section 5.3 Table 4 131 (1) (e) The maximum quantity of any pollutant that is likely to be stored or held at particular locations or at or on the premises that the licence relates.
+Section 5.3 Table 4 131 (1) (f) A description of the safety equipment or other devices that are used to minimise the risks to human health or the environment and to contain or control a pollution incident Section 5.5 Table 5 131 (1) (g) The names, position and 24-hour contact details of those key individuals who: i) are responsible for activating the plan, and (ii) are sufferinged to positive relevant outberities under section 148 of the Section 4.1 Section 4.3 (ii) are authorised to notify relevant authorities under section 148 of the Act, and) are responsible for managing the response to a pollution incident.
 Table 2